pagkly/Zed/Investopedia3/Leverage Ratio.md

 ### The Debt-To-EBITDAX Ratio

-Another variation of the debt-to-EBITDA ratio is the debt-to-EBITDAX ratio, which is similar, except EBITDAX is EBITDA before exploration costs for [successful efforts](https://www.investopedia.com/articles/fundamental-analysis/08/oil-gas.asp) companies.
+Another variation of the debt-to-EBITDA ratio is the debt-to-EBITDAX ratio, which is similar, except EBITDAX is EBITDA before exploration costs for [[successful efforts]](https://www.investopedia.com/articles/fundamental-analysis/08/oil-gas.asp) companies.
 This ratio is commonly used in the United States to normalize different accounting treatments for exploration expenses (the full cost method versus the successful efforts method).

 Exploration costs are typically found in the financial statements as exploration, abandonment, and dry hole costs.
 Other noncash expenses that should be added back in are impairments, accretion of asset retirement obligations, and deferred taxes.

 ### The Interest Coverage Ratio

-Another leverage ratio concerned with interest payments is the [interest coverage ratio](https://www.investopedia.com/terms/i/interestcoverageratio.asp).
+Another leverage ratio concerned with interest payments is the [[interest coverage ratio]](https://www.investopedia.com/terms/i/interestcoverageratio.asp).
 One problem with only reviewing the total debt liabilities for a company is they do not tell you anything about the company's ability to service the debt.
 This is exactly what the interest coverage ratio aims to fix.

 This ratio, which equals operating income divided by interest expenses, showcases the company's ability to make interest payments.
 Generally, a ratio of 3.0 or higher is desirable, although this varies from industry to industry.

 ### The Fixed-Charge Coverage Ratio

-Times interest earned (TIE), also known as a [fixed-charge coverage ratio](https://www.investopedia.com/terms/c/coverageratio.asp), is a variation of the interest coverage ratio.
+Times interest earned (TIE), also known as a [[fixed-charge coverage ratio]](https://www.investopedia.com/terms/c/coverageratio.asp), is a variation of the interest coverage ratio.
 This leverage ratio attempts to highlight cash flow relative to interest owed on long-term liabilities.

 To calculate this ratio, find the company's [earnings before interest and taxes](https://www.investopedia.com/terms/e/ebit.asp) (EBIT), then divide by the interest expense of long-term debts.
 Use pre-tax earnings because interest is tax-deductible; the full amount of earnings can eventually be used to pay interest.
 Again, higher numbers are more favorable.